 The Admissions Committee for the M.S. and Ph.D.
 Programs is composed of a faculty Chairperson who is elected by the Graduate Group membership; at least one Graduate Adviser from the M.S. and one Graduate Adviser from the Ph.D. program; at least one additional faculty member who has volunteered to serve; and one volunteer student member from each degree program.
-The Admissions Committee reviews the applicants' statements of purpose, academic transcripts, GRE scores, letters of reference, and writing samples for quality of scholarship and "fit" with the program.
+The Admissions Committee conducts a holistic review of applicants' statements of purpose, academic transcripts, letters of reference, experience and writing samples for quality of scholarship and "fit" with the program.